Dumboiroy/tp/docs/DeveloperGuide.md

 1. User requests to [<u>U1 View clients</u>](#use-case-view-clients).
 2. HeartLink shows a list of clients with their appointment details.
-3. User selects a specific client and requests to edit an existing appointment using its Appointment ID.
+3. User selects a specific client and requests to edit an existing appointment with updated details for the appointment.
-4. User provides updated details for the appointment (date, time, duration, location, type, message, or status).
-5. HeartLink updates the appointment with the provided details, ensuring that no scheduling conflict occurs.
+4. HeartLink updates the appointment with the provided details.

 Use case ends.